matcornic/hermes/README.md

 First install the package:

 ```
-go get -u github.com/matcornic/hermes
+go get github.com/matcornic/hermes@v1.3.0
 ```

-## Migrate from `v2` to `v3`
+## Migrate back from `v2` to `v1.3.0`

-At the time of `v2` creation, Go modules logic and best practices were still unsure.
+At the time of `v2` creation, Go modules logic and best practices were still unsure. v1 did not use modules.
 Having a dedicated `v2` module is meant to be used for projects hosting and maintaining `v1` and `v2` at the same time, so people can use both versions at the same time.
 There is no need for that in this kind of project.
-Now that go modules usage is standard, starting from `v3.x.x` tags, we decided to migrate back to `github.com/matcornic/hermes` instead of `github.com/matcornic/hermes/v2`.
+Now that go modules usage is standard, in `v1`, starting from `v1.3.0` tags, we decided to migrate back to `github.com/matcornic/hermes` instead of `github.com/matcornic/hermes/v2`.
-`v2` tags will still use `github.com/matcornic/hermes/v2` as the import path, `v3` will use `github.com/matcornic/hermes` as the import path.
+`v2` tags will still use `github.com/matcornic/hermes/v2` as the import path, normal way will use `github.com/matcornic/hermes` as the import path.

-So, just replace your import path from `github.com/matcornic/hermes/v2` to `github.com/matcornic/hermes` and run `go get github.com/matcornic/hermes@v3.0.0` (or newer) to update the dependency.
+So, just replace your import path from `github.com/matcornic/hermes/v2` to `github.com/matcornic/hermes` and run `go get github.com/matcornic/hermes@v1.3.0` (or newer) to update the dependency.

 ## Use Hermes